vegawidget/altair/README.md

   - [vegalite](https://github.com/hrbrmstr/vegalite): Native R interface
     to Vega-Lite

+A particular debt is owed to the [vegalite](https://github.com/hrbrmstr/vegalite) project as it provided a lot of the inspiration for figuring out how to get an htmlwidget to work.

 ## Code of conduct

 Please note that this project is released with a [Contributor Code of